petruki/skimming/test/fixtures/README.md

 # `skimming`

 Skimming is a data fetcher for Deno.
-The idea is to provide a simple and efficient module for fetching documents online.
+The idea is to provide a simple and efficient module to fetch content.

  - Fetch documents online `skim()` or local `skimContent()`
  - Customizable cache
  - Customizable preview
  - Ignore case option
  - Trim content option to display only complete information
+ - Regex support

 # Usage